weihaox/awesome-neural-rendering/content/image-synthesis.md

 <details>
   <summary> Datasets </summary>
-[CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)**.
+<li><a href="http://www.vision.caltech.edu/visipedia/CUB-200-2011.html">CUB-200-2011</a>.
 The Caltech-UCSD Birds-200-2011 contains 11,788 visual images of 200 bird species for fine-grained classification.
-Each species is described by 312 binary attributes (like tail-pattern:solid, wing-color:black).<br>
+Each species is described by 312 binary attributes (like tail-pattern:solid, wing-color:black).</li>
-[SUN](http://groups.csail.mit.edu/vision/SUN/).
-The SUN Attribute Database contains 14,340 complex visual scenes, from 717 scene types and 102 attributes (like material:rock, function:eating, surface:glossy).<br>
+<li><a href="http://groups.csail.mit.edu/vision/SUN/">SUN</a>.
+The SUN Attribute Database contains 14,340 complex visual scenes, from 717 scene types and 102 attributes (like material:rock, function:eating, surface:glossy).</li>
-[AWA](http://attributes.kyb.tuebingen.mpg.de/).
-The Animals with Attributes consistsof30,475imagesof50animalclassesand85attributes(liketexture:furry, or color:black).
+<li><a href="http://attributes.kyb.tuebingen.mpg.de/">AWA</a>.
+The Animals with Attributes consists of 30,475 images of 50 animal classes and 85 attributes(like texture: furry, or color: black).</li>
 </details>

 **M2M: Imbalanced Classification via Major-to-Minor Translation.**<br>